aahlaadmusunuru/Disaster-Related-statistics-accounting-tool-/README.md

 URL : https://aahlaad-musunuru.shinyapps.io/Natural_Hazard_Damage_Assesment_Tool/

-To test the tool click on sample data button to download and unzip the sample data where the users can get 5 different groups of input data required.
+To test the tool click on sample data button to download and unzip the sample data where the users can get 5 different groups of input data sets.

 ### Help & feedback